Please ensure Javascript is enabled for purposes of website accessibility

 Carpenter Parent Overview

-The carpenter parent response results in power struggles.
-The pressure to perform, the high expectation, and little flexibility is the illusion of a safe predetermined path.
+The carpenter's parent response results in power struggles.
+The pressure to perform, the high expectations, and the little flexibility are the illusion of a safe, predetermined path.
 If you just follow this path, you will be safe, successful, and loved.
 If you step off of this path, it is unsafe, and you will be punished until you get back on to the course provided.

 I know this authoritarian style is how many of us were raised and see across pop culture media.